[ICPRBI]

 • Candidate nomination.
 By the International Committee for the Promotion of Research in Bio-Impedance (ICPRBI), the International Scientific Advisory Committee (ISAC) of the coming ICEBI or any induvidual by the written letter to the chairman of the ICPRBI.
 The chairman of the ICPRBI shall initiate the nomination process so that it is completed not later than 4 months before the coming ICEBI.
 A nomination submission may include supporting materials.

-• Award committee.
+• Award Committee (after 09/2007).
 Shall select the 1. and 2. candidate for the award.
-The award committee shall consist of 3 members: the present and former chairman of the ICPRBI plus a member of the organising committee for the coming ICEBI.
-The chairman is responsible for notifying the 1. candidate.
+The award committee shall consist of 3 members: the President of ISEBI, a former recipient of the Award and the Chairman of the forthcoming ICEBI.
+The President of ISEBI is responsible for notifying the 1. candidate.
 If the selected 1. candidate decides not to accept the award, the award reverts to the 2. candidate.
-The chairman is charged with making the necessary arrangements with the candidate for presentation of the award, and shall present the award to the Awardee at the coming ICEBI.
+The Chairman of the forthcoming ICEBI shall make the necessary arrangements with the candidate for presentation of the award, and shall present the award to the Awardee at the coming ICEBI.
 If no qualified candidates are found, the award shall pass over to the next ICEBI.

 • Resources.
 The award is financed by ICEBI surpluses, and/or from other available sources.
 If the foreseeable available resources are considered insufficient, the candidate nomination process may pass over to the next ICEBI.